superwerker/superwerker/docs/adrs/0001-aws-backup.md

  - [ ] Spike solution
  - [ ] Spike AWS Config vs. Tag Policies
- - [ ] Decide whether opt-out mechanism is
+ - [ ] Decide whether to backup EC2 instances, document decision

 ## Context

 A well-architected AWS setup includes backups for non-transient resources like RDS/Aurora, DynamoDB, EFS etc. so superwerker should protect users by enabling backups automatically.
 Since superwerker prefers the usage of native AWS services, AWS Backup is used.
 AWS Backup does not currently support backing up all resources in an AWS account.
 Either ARNs or Tags have to be speficied.
 A workaround has to be found.

+So we need a way to tag all resources which should be backed up automatically.
+Tag policies come into mind.
+But Tag Policies do not enforce tags on untagged resources ([docs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_tag-policies-enforcement.html)).

 ## Decision